Photodissociation of aliphatic PAH derivatives under relevant astrophysical conditions: Methods

 \subsection{Experimental conditions}

-Two main statements define our experimental conditions (justified below): (i) the measurements are comparable between species, (ii) the ions are cold when they absorb a VUV photon, meaning that the VUV photoprocessing is purely sequential.
+Two main statements define our experimental conditions (justified below): (i) the measurements are comparable between species, (ii) the ions are cold when they absorb a VUV photon, which means that the VUV photoprocessing is purely sequential.
 We also stress that no dication channel was observed for all the studied species irradiated by 10.5\,eV photons.
-To our knowledge, the ionization energies of the methylated, ethylated and superhydrogenated cations studied in our work are not reported in the literature.
+To our knowledge, the ionization energies of the methylated, ethylated, and superhydrogenated cations, which are studied here, are not reported in the literature.
 For Pyr$^+$ and Cor$^+$, \cite{zhen2016} have derived experimental appearance energies of $11.7~\pm~0.1$~\,eV and $10.95~\pm~0.05$~\,eV, respectively.
 As shown by the study of \cite{jochims1999}, regular neutral PAHs have, on average, an ionization energy 0.2 eV higher than their methylated derivatives.
-The presence of an aliphatic sidegroup is therefore not expected to lead to a strong shift of the ionization energy and this appears in line with the absence of dication signal in our measurements.
+The presence of an aliphatic sidegroup is therefore not expected to lead to a strong shift in the ionization energy and this appears in line with the absence of a dication signal in our measurements.